 Here a sequence of their blog when they closed the new route 7 on the 7th of September:

-“Global warming allows new Northwest Passage Route and demonstrates the alarming lost of sea ice in the Arctic:…We are the first sailing boat to sail the Northwest Passage going through Fury and Hecla Strait into Foxe Basin opening the shortest NWP route, covering 3076nm in 34 days.
+“Global warming allows new Northwest Passage Route and demonstrates the alarming lost of sea ice in the Arctic:…We are the first sailing boat to sail the Northwest Passage going through Fury and Hecla Strait into Foxe Basin opening a shorter NWP route, covering 3076nm in 34 days.
 Technically the distance would be shorter, but we had to tack against the wind from time to time.
 We used all kinds of sails: from the genaker sail in light winds to the storm sail in a steady 50 knots blow.
 Our autopilot stopped working in Nome Alaska, so we had to helm through the NWP exposed to the weather and cold.
 We were challenged by sea ice only at Cape Barrow and the Fury&Hecla Strait.
 It is a totally different environment than to Sir Franklin’s time.
 We used 700l of fresh water since we were able to get water last time in Nome, Alaska.
 34 days with 10 people on board, that makes 2.0l of water per person per day for drinking, cooking and washing up.
 We also used one liter of diesel per day and person mainly for heating and maneuvers in anchorages.
 This was possible, because we used mainly sea water for all the washing up and put extra layers of clothing on to keep warm.
 We did most of our food provisioning in Hawaii, 2.5 months ago.
 Here a little overview of the fresh food we still have on board: 1 basil plant (with us since San Diego & alive due to its prime spot in the crew’s heads), 4 lemons, 10 limes, 1 orange (these fruits all survived due to being wrapped in aluminum), 2 apples, 2 cabbages (kept in the dark so they keep long), 1 coconut.
 We met 1200 students in the Arctic with our TOPtoTOP program to inspire young people for sport and the environment.
 On the way we collected impacts of climate change, good climate solutions and data for the IPRC and the ASC.
 We have now many new friends in the Arctic, who adopted us in their families.
 8 month old Mia might be the youngest sailor to transit the Northwest Passage?!
 We saw a total of 12 polar bears.
 The closest was 10 m from the boat.
 We saw a lot of wildlife, manly belugas, gray whales, bowhead whales and different seals, such as ring seals and birds from guillemots to Arctic terns to fulmars to jaegers to name but a select few.
 We crossed the Arctic Circle in the Chukchi Sea at N066.33 W168.21 going North on the 5th of August 2016 and crossed it again going South on the 7th of September 2016 at N66.33 W079.28.
 Since our last major stop in Hawaii, we did 6376nm, which took us 80 days, 61 of those days were at sea.
 The other 19 days we spent on land, mainly to visit schools in remote villages in the Arctic.
 Our most southerly point so far this year was 18S on the crossing from Mexico to Hawaii.
 Our most Northerly point was at Fort Ross at 72N.
 Till the 7th of September 2016, we covered 10’000nm in the last 5 months.
 A big thank you to all family, friends and supporters.
 Special thanks to Victor, Jan, Rob, Steven, Peter, Gabi and our main supporter Victorinox.”

 Now, that is 13 October 2016 about to conclude their crossing in Halifax at Royal Nova Scotia Yacht Squadron in the hands of Wayne Blundell, dockmaster, my own friend.